How to Blanch Vegetables

 • Carefully place the vegetables in the pot of boiling water, and using a spoon, help submerge the vegetables.

-• Cook until the vegetables become crisp tender, but still bright green, about 3-5 minutes.
+• Cook until the vegetables become crisp tender, but retain texture.
+Green vegetables should be bright green.
+Use suggested cooking times below as a guide.
 You can test them by squeezing a piece between your fingers, they should begin to give but not fall apart.
 Remove from the pot with a slotted spoon or pour into a colander.

 Notes